theupdateframework/taps/tap4.md

 ## Downloading metadata and target files

-A client would perform the following five steps while searching for a target on a repository.
+A TUF client would perform the following five steps while searching for a target on a repository.

 First, the client loads the previous copy of the root metadata file.
 If this file specifies that it should not be updated, then the client would not